-Double-click on the Clocking Wizard entry.
-When the wizard opens, you will notice that there are five tabs.
+Double-click on the Clocking Wizard.
+When the wizard opens, you will notice that there are five configurable pages (steps):

-The first tab, titled Clocking Options, has parameters related to input clock and clocking features, the input frequency value and range.
-Since the actual clock source is 100 MHz, we will keep the value to default.
+The first page (Clocking Options) has parameters related to input clock and clocking features.
+The input frequency value and range for the Nexys4 are given as defaults and we will keep it at that value.
+Make sure the name of the IP is changed to clk_5MHz.